camelboat/VE492_Final_Review/VE492_Final.md

-### 4.

-(a) why a gradient-based search is much more favorable than other types of searches?
+### 4. For any learning problems why a gradient-based search is much more favorable than other types of searches?

-如果没有梯度的方向给定的确定性和唯一性， you have to 穷举各个方向的参数变化
+(a) 如果没有梯度的方向给定的确定性和唯一性， you have to 穷举各个方向的参数变化

 (b) what would be the possible ramifications of having to impose some kinds of sequentiality in both providing data and observing results?

-### 5.

-(a) use linear regression as the example to explain why L1 is more aggressive when trying to obtain sparser solutions compared to L2?
+### 5. (a) use linear regression as the example to explain why L1 is more aggressive when trying to obtain sparser solutions compared to L2?

 要求了解四个范数

+### Under what conditions L1 might be a good approximation of the truth, which is L0?

 (b)

-### 6.

-(a) What is the key difference between a supervised vs. unsupervised learnings
+### 6. What is the key difference between a supervised vs. unsupervised learnings

-when an unlabeled data is presented, it has to been marginally estimated which label it should has.
+(a) when an unlabeled data is presented, it has to been marginally estimated which label it should has.
 Although you can guess for many times, you can't make sure it is the global solution or it is a local solution.

-(b) why unsupervised learning does not guaranty a global solution?
+### why unsupervised learning does not guaranty a global solution?

-search for mathematical formulas
+(b) search for mathematical formulas

-### 7.

-(a) provide a Bayesian perspective about the forwarding message to enhance an inference
+### 7. For HMM, provide a Bayesian perspective about the forwarding message to enhance an inference

 $\alpha$ recursion?

-(b) how to design a more generalizable HMM which can still converge efficiently?
+### how to design a more generalizable HMM which can still converge efficiently?

-the first several data should be the strongest features, which can give you the prior to deal with other data.
+(b) the first several data should be the strongest features, which can give you the prior to deal with other data.

-### 8.
+### 8. Using a more general graphical model to discuss the depth of a developing prior-distribution as to its contribution for a possible inference;

 (a)